anjackson/scrapy-url-frontier/README.md

     sudo apt-get install libffi-dev

 Set up a virtualenv and installed all requirements (`scrapy`,`grpc` and `grpc-tools`).

+The local version can be run using e.g.

+    python -m urlfrontier.cmd list-urls --max-urls 2 --max-queues 2

+And the (limited) tests run using:

+    python -m unittest

 ### Updating the GRPC API code: